milofultz/tablatal_parser/README.md

 * Comments are preceded by a semicolon.
-* The header line is expected to be all caps and may be preceded by a semicolon as if a comment.
+* The header line is expected to be all caps and may be preceded by a semicolon as if a comment (see below).
 The spacing of this header line sets the spacing for all content that follows.
 * The content is everything that follows the header line.
 Empty fields default to None.